-Dr. Farzad Khalvati, Principal Investigator: Farzad Khalvati, PhD, is the Endowed Chair in Medical Imaging and Artificial Intelligence at The Hospital for Sick Children (SickKids) and University of Toronto.
-He is Associate Professor in the Department of Medical Imaging and Institute of Medical Science, with a cross appointment to the Department of Mechanical and Industrial Engineering at the University of Toronto.
+Dr. Farzad Khalvati, Principal Investigator: Farzad Khalvati, PhD, is a Scientist and Endowed Chair in Medical Imaging and Artificial Intelligence at The Hospital for Sick Children (SickKids) and University of Toronto.
+He is an Associate Professor in the Department of Medical Imaging and Institute of Medical Science, with cross appointments to the Department of Computer Science and Department of Mechanical and Industrial Engineering at the University of Toronto.
 He is also a Faculty Affiliate at Vector Institute.
 He is actively engaged in bridging the gap between AI researchers and clinicians to design and implement AI solutions that can be integrated into clinical workflows with a tangible impact on the quality of patient care.
 One important aspect of Dr. Khalvati’s research is to design and implement joint clinician-AI decision making solutions, which will significantly advance our understanding of how AI algorithms findings can be translated from mere information to practical meaning, and how that meaning can be properly communicated to clinicians in order to significantly improve the accuracy of final diagnoses, prognoses, and treatment planning with a direct impact on the quality of care given to patients.

-Dr. Khalvati has published over 115 peer-reviewed publications as journal papers (37), patents (3), book chapter (1), and conference full papers (36) and abstracts (38).
+Dr. Khalvati has published over 120 peer-reviewed publications as journal papers (41), patents (3), book chapter (1), and conference full papers (38) and abstracts (39).
 He has also co-authored a book.
-He has received ~$1.7M in peer-reviewed research grants as PI ($950K), Co-PI ($75K), Co-I ($620K), and collaborator ($50K).
-Dr. Khalvati has supervised 36 trainees as Primary Supervisor at different levels, including 21 undergraduate students, 11 graduate students, 2 postdoctoral fellow, and 4 Research Associates.
+He has received ~$1.7M in peer-reviewed research grants as PI (~$1M), Co-PI/Co-I ($695K), and collaborator ($50K).
+Dr. Khalvati has supervised 44 trainees as Primary Supervisor at different levels, including 26 undergraduate students, 12 graduate students, 2 postdoctoral fellows, and 4 Research Associates.

 Dr. Khalvati’s research is funded by: